zjl9959/algviz/README.md

 # Algviz
-An algorithm visualizaion library for jupyter notebook.
+An algorithm visualization library for jupyter notebook.
 Automatic generate visualize animations for vector, table, list, tree and graph data structures in your code.

 # Installation